-Blast vibration monitoring for quarrying activities carried out in close proximity to fish bearing waters;
+Blast vibration monitoring for activities carried out in close proximity to fish bearing waters;

-Monitoring of the performance of erosion protection measures and sediment release from construction areas;
+Monitoring for sediment release from construction areas;

 Monitoring and reporting on use of Water to manage dust emissions from crushing and Construction activity.

-Monitoring of contractor’s activity to minimize ground impacts to the tundra (i.e. keeping vehicles off the tundra and on constructed roadways);

-Summary of the construction of the Tailings Impoundment Area South Dam and West Dams;

-Laboratory results of subsurface investigations of the dam foundations from undisturbed samples;

-Details of the geotechnical instrumentation and monitoring plan proposed to monitor the performance of the dams; and

-Results of subsurface investigations and laboratory analyses must be reviewed by the Licensee and the dam design modified accordingly under the supervision of a Geotechnical Engineer.

-Summary of the Quarry Rock Seepage Monitoring and Management Program referred to in Part D, Item 18.

 2. The Construction Summary Report referred to in Part D, Item 11, shall discuss the monitoring results, analysis and any mitigation measures employed as a result of the monitoring, for each of the items listed above.